Sol-Client/client/README.md

 - Less useless mods (apart from the previous one).
 - Bedwars timers.

-Click [this fancy blue text](https://github.com/TheKodeToad/SolClient/projects/1) to see planned features.
+Click [this fancy blue text](https://github.com/Sol-Client/Client/projects/1) to see planned features.

-If you want to suggest a feature, [create a new issue](https://github.com/TheKodeToad/Sol-Client/issues/new) or [ask on Discord](https://discord.gg/QFDGDhcFqu).
+If you want to suggest a feature, [create a new issue](https://github.com/Sol-Client/Client/issues/new) or [ask on Discord](https://discord.gg/QFDGDhcFqu).

 ## License
-This project uses the [MIT license](LICENSE).
+This project uses [GNU General Public License v3.0](LICENSE).
 There are some parts of the code that use other licenses (such as code "borrowed" from other projects).
 If this is the case, it will be noted in a comment, or another license file in the same directory.

 If there are any issues with us using your code, please open an issue.